chojnackia/sportradar-coding-exercise/README.md

     - Import the necessary classes and interfaces from the library.
     - Create an instance of the `FootballScoreboard` class and use its methods to manage the match scores.

+## Notes

+I assumed, that this library will be used in a single threaded applications, and that there could be multiple Scoreboard instances, for example to have separate scoreboards for different leagues.
+I didn't use Spring since there was no need for that, and now this library can be more lightweight.